FXDYJ/Sunrise/README.md

 ![Preview](https://github.com/Banalny-Banan/Sunrise/blob/master/Previews/WallhackLobotomyPreview.gif)

-> Reduces wallhack effective range to approximately **15 meters** inside the facility.
+> Significantly reduces wallhack effective range inside the facility.

 In the base game, the server sends data about players from 36 meters away, regardless of walls or room boundaries.
 Sunrise significantly limits this by introducing a visibility system based on room layouts.

 The server now only shares player data if the observer's current room can "see" the target's room (e.g., through connected doors or open spaces).
-This effectively prevents wallhacks from spotting players across the map.
+This effectively prevents wallhack from spotting players across the map.

 Edge cases like SCP abilities (e.g., SCP-049’s sense or SCP-939’s hearing) are respected to preserve vanilla gameplay mechanics.

+### Raycast Anti-Wallhack

+Raycast Anti-Wallhack is an additional feature that complements the system by using raycasts to confirm visibility.
+It yields almost perfect results, but can be computationally expensive.
+If it's the case for you, it is always possible to disable it in the configuration file.
+It is recommended to use `benchmark` option in the config to test the performance.

 ## 📦 Pickup Validation